 Novel Writing Prompts for the Magic Mirror Story

-If you are interested in teaching your students how to write a novel using novel writing prompts, the Magic Mirror prompts might be useful for you to use.
-While the task might seem intimidating, two of my 5th grade students completed the novel writing prompts on their own during their free time.
-If you would like more information about how to teaching with the novel writing prompts, you can visit my page here where I explain some of the difficulties and how hints on how to motivate the students.
+If you are interested in teaching your students how to write a novel using writing prompts, the Magic Mirror prompts might be useful for you to use.
+While the task might seem intimidating, two of my 5th-grade students completed the creative writing prompts on their own during their free time.
+If you would like more information about how to teach with the prompts, you can visit my page here where I explain some of the difficulties and how hints on how to motivate the students.

 The plot is included in the novel writing prompts.
 It centers around a magical mirror that gives the hero in their novel some type of power.
 It begins when a substitute teacher brings a mirror to the fall festival at school on her last day.
 The students are wearing Halloween costumes when they look into the mirror.

 The next day, they find out that they have some type of magical power.
 Unfortunately, one of their friends was cursed by the mirror instead.
 Whatever they saw when they looked in the mirror is what happened.
 If they were dressed as a witch, they might gain the powers of a witch.
 If they gazed into the mirror and noticed how short they looked, they might start getting shorter and shorter each day.